El Lahun: Excavation history

-El Lahun was initially excavated by William Flinders Petrie in 1889-1890.
-He mapped the town of Kahun, located the pyramid's entrance, and found many objects of daily life and went back in 1920 to continue his work.
-His excavations uncovered pottery and other artifacts from the city Kom.
-Ludwig Borchardt had also worked there in 1899 recording the architecture in Kahun.
-Borchardt found 1000s of papyri related to the temple during his time at Lahun.
-From 1989 to 1997 Egyptologist Nicholas B. Millet worked there with the University of Toronto.
-The most current excavations and work at Lahun are being done by Zoltan Horvath and a Hungarian team.
+El Lahun was initially excavated by William Flinders Petrie in 1889–1890.
+He mapped the town of Kahun, located the pyramid's entrance, found many objects of daily life, and returned in 1920 to continue his work.
+His excavations uncovered pottery and other artifacts from the city of Kom.
+Ludwig Borchardt also worked there in 1899, recording the architecture in Kahun.
+Borchardt found thousands of papyri related to the temple during his time at Lahun.
+From 1989 to 1997, Egyptologist Nicholas B. Millet worked there with the University of Toronto.
+The most recent excavations and work at Lahun are being carried out by Zoltan Horvath and a Hungarian team.

-Also found in the town were the Kahun papyri, comprising about 1000 fragments, covering legal, medical, religious, and astronomical matters.
+Also found in the town were the Kahun papyri, comprising about 1,000 fragments covering legal, medical, religious, and astronomical matters.
 Re-excavation of the area in 2009 by Egyptian archaeologists revealed a cache of pharaonic-era mummies in brightly painted wooden coffins in the sand-covered desert rock surrounding the pyramid.